pic

 Endoscopic Ultrasound

 An endoscopic ultrasound can help your gastroenterologist determine the cause of your abdominal pain when results from a physical exam and other tests are inconclusive.
-Tahmina Haq, MD, is a fellowship-trained endoscopic gastroenterologist who performs endoscopic ultrasound testing at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, and Huntington Beach, California.
+Tahmina Haq, MD, is a fellowship-trained endoscopic gastroenterologist who performs endoscopic ultrasound testing at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, Fullerton, and Huntington Beach, California.
 For expert clinical care from a compassionate physician, call the office or request an appointment online today.

 What is an endoscopic ultrasound?